clipboard-list-checkInventory

 Adjusting down

 Adjusting inventory down will remove existing units from the location.
-Unlike transfers, the inventory does not got to another location.
+Unlike transfers, the inventory does not go to another location.
 Units simply disappear from the location.
 For that reason, you cannot transfer more units from a location than are already present at that location.

 Downwards adjustments are usually based on discarding inventory, or as part a true-up or reconciliation of prior inventory tracking.
 Adjustment downwards automatically removes units from batches based on the first-in first-out (FIFO) batch tracking.